-- Computer programming: All graduates must be fluent in multiple languages, including one object-oriented language and one scripting language - Computer hardware: All graduates must understand the fundamentals of computer hardware - Web: All graduates must be able to develop and manage complete web sites - Networking: All graduates must understand the behaviors and implementation of computer networking - System development: All graduates must understand basic principles for developing and deploying high quality software systems - System Administration: All graduates must understand how to manage systems, including UNIX based computers - Business: All graduates must have a solid background in business processes - Theory: All graduates will have a sufficient background in the theory of computing to understand and fulfill the other requirements - Context: All graduates must understand the historical and social context of information technology
+- Demonstrate fluency in multiple languages, including one object-oriented language and one scripting language - · Understand the fundamentals of computer hardware - Be able to develop and manage complete web sites - Understand the behaviors and implementation of computer networking - Understand basic principles for developing and deploying high quality software systems - · Understand how to manage systems, including UNIX based computers - Demonstrate a solid background in business processes - Understand the historical and social context of information technology

-Students can enter the degree program with a wide range of backgrounds.
-The student, in conjunction with the Department Chair, may develop a sequence of courses to best meet his/her background and needs that satisfies these requirements.
+The student, in conjunction with the department chair, may develop a sequence of courses to best meet his or her background and needs that still satisfies the degree requirements.
 The typical curriculum taken by students is given below.
 Due to the dynamic nature of the information technology field, the recommended sequence of courses is subject to change.